MiDataInt/mdi/README.md

 Please read the menu options and confirm your installation choice.
-A full installation, including Stage 2 apps, can take many minutes to complete.
+A full installation, including Stage 2 apps, can take many minutes to complete if not using containers.

-If you will use containers but need to provide an atypical command to load Singularity, please initially select installation level 1 (pipelines only), then edit file 'config/singularity.yml' and re-run the installer as needed.
+If you will use containers but need to provide an atypical command to load Singularity, please initially select installation level 1 (pipelines only), then edit file 'config/singularity.yml' and re-run the installer.

 ## Configure and install tool suites